D00ki3s/account-abstraction/README.md

 We are currently using Simple Account and verifying the Paymaster from [Infinitism Account Abstraction contract package](https://github.com/eth-infinitism/account-abstraction)

-Contracts have been deployed on the Polygon Mumbai network and the Gnosis Testnet.
+Contracts have been deployed on the Polygon Mumbai network.